downingbots/ALSET/README.md

 The Jetbot is an educational robot with just 2 motored wheels from NVIDIA.
 The NVIDIA Jetbot has a set of nice tutorials of running neural nets (NNs) on the Jetson Nano AI computer including facial recognition, obstacle avoidance, object tracking, and line following.
-SIRjetbot1 can run all the jebot tutorials with minor mods.
+SIRjetbot1 can run all the jetbot tutorials with minor mods.
 In addition, the software for SIRjetbot1 can be trained to do a sequence of individual tasks like "search for cube", "drive to cube",and "pick up cube".
 SIRjetbot1 has a robot arm for mobile manipulation.
 Finally, SIRjetbot1 can do end-to-end optimizations